DoofDilla/dillapoe2stat/README.md

 The tracker has evolved considerably since the last pull request.
 Highlights include:

+- **Automatic map detection loop:** A dedicated `AutoMapDetector` watches `Client.txt`, triggers PRE/POST snapshots when you zone between hideouts and maps, and can auto-run the waystone analyzer when you pass configured hubs.
+Toggle it in-game with `Ctrl+F6` for hands-free logging.
-- **Modular v2 main loop:** `poe_stats_refactored_v2.py` is now the recommended entry point, wiring together dedicated managers for display, hotkeys, sessions, notifications, and inventory diffing.
+- **Modular v2 main loop:** `poe_stats_refactored_v2.py` remains the recommended entry point, wiring together dedicated managers for display, hotkeys, sessions, notifications, and inventory diffing.
-- **Experimental waystone workflow:** `Ctrl+F2` inspects a waystone before a run, surfaces prefixes/suffixes, and enriches the subsequent `F2` map snapshot with cached tier data.
-- **Smart visual output:** ASCII footer themes, richer emoji mapping, and optional "show all items" tables make the terminal dashboard more legible at a glance.
-- **Notification control:** A centralized `NotificationManager` feeds Windows toasts for startup, experimental waystone checks, map transitions, inventory scans, and session milestones.
+- **HasiSkull startup dashboard:** Tracker initialization now splashes colourful ANSI art beside the configuration summary so you can confirm settings at a glance when the session boots.
+- **Deeper loot insights:** Run analytics highlight efficiency tiers, colour-code top strategies, and surface Divine Orb drop patterns alongside the upgraded price checker that keeps Divine conversions and tiered icons accurate even after poe.ninja API shifts.
+- **Data upgrade utilities:** Existing `runs.jsonl` archives can be migrated to the richer 2.0 format (per-item chaos/exalted values) with `upgrade_runs_data.py`, keeping historic data compatible with the new analyzers.
-- **Configurable display tables:** New settings in `config.py` expose column widths, ASCII themes, and output preferences so you can tailor summaries without touching core code.
+- **Configurable display tables:** Settings in `config.py` expose column widths, ASCII themes, and output preferences so you can tailor summaries without touching core code.
 - **OBS overlay mode:** Spin up a Flask-backed overlay server, drop Browser Source URLs into OBS, and keep stream viewers synced with your latest loot and session stats.

 ## Table of Contents